AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 > <p style="color:#ff0000;">This material is under active development and content may be added or updated on a regular basis.</p>

-The policy for definining, using, maintaining, and implementing using FHIR version R4 within the Australian Digital Health Agency.
+The policy for defining, using, maintaining, and implementing using FHIR version R4 within the Australian Digital Health Agency.

 ## Conformance